Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Principle.md

 ![[Pasted image 20251011155022.png]]

 ![[Pasted image 20251011155706.png]]
 Dos attack - Availability was violated.
-If the passwords were leaked, the
+If the passwords were leaked, the Confidentiality was also violated.

+Money stolen from an online exchange - Integrity assures the data is trustworthy and has not been modified by unauthorized persons,